zarr-developers/zarr-developers.github.io/slides/scipy-2019.md

 There is some computation we want to perform.

-Inputs and outputs are tensors.
+Inputs and outputs are multidimensional arrays (a.k.a. tensors).

 5 key features...